-He swayed as he said it, and the words came out like slurred syrup, but they struck a chord.
+He swayed as he said it, and the words came out like syrup, but they struck a nerve.
 I wanted to say, “Excuse me?” because it was a bit stunning that someone I’d never spoken to could ask that question in such a callous way.
 Or I could explain my plans of becoming a writer, knowing the unhidden scoffs I would receive.
 Instead, I blurted out, “I’m going to rule the world,” because honestly such an absurd question deserved an equally absurd response.

 As I walked away, though, I couldn’t help appreciating — though far from respecting — the blunt honesty with which he reacted.
-I’d told strangers before about my English major and had been met with the tightening of smiles, and the ever present follow up question, “do you plan on teaching?” asked in such a polite manner that I could match it with my own polite, but firm, response of, “no, I plan on writing.”
+I’d told strangers before about my English major and had been met with the tightening of smiles, and the ever present follow up question “Do you plan on teaching?” asked in such a polite manner that I could match it with my own polite, but firm, response of, “No, I plan on writing.”
 Reactions ranged from doubt to pity, but most kept their personal opinions to themselves.

 Let’s all laugh together.

 Honestly, though, I can see their point.
 English degrees, any liberal arts degree, comes with a stigma that is pretty hard to shake.
 You tell someone you are studying literature and they picture you in a cafe apron with a composition book squirreled away for break time scribblings.
-They think you must go to law school after graduation if you have any hope of success.
-They gently remind you that not all famous writers had English degrees, and that many best-selling authors actually had very lucrative careers in various stable professions long before putting pen to paper.
+They think you must go to law school after graduation to have any hope of success.
+They gently remind you that not all famous writers had English degrees and that many best-selling authors actually had very lucrative careers in various stable professions long before putting pen to paper.
 I hear them, I do, especially those who have a right to concern themselves with my plans, those who care about my well-being.

 But the English major isn’t just literature classes and nightside writing.
 It’s… college literary magazine production opportunities, and campus newspaper positions, and university press internships.
 There are research projects to get involved in, thesis programs to join.
 There are a host of career-oriented opportunities that train you for a future, guided by people who don’t want to see you fail (because seriously how would that look on their program statistics?)

-And sure, they may add some nice fluff to your resume, but they’re also enjoyable, and really help you decide what field you want to go into.
+And sure, they may add some nice fluff to your resume, but they’re also enjoyable, and they really help you decide what field you want to go into.
 I myself dabbled in the school newspaper, writing articles about the goings-on at my university, and found that I really liked reporting.
 That helped me decide what I wanted to do after I graduated.

-So suck on that, schwasted football man.
+So take that, schwasted football man.